top of page

 We’ve studied the work of psychologists, authors, and thought leaders who explore the inner world of thoughts, emotions, and behavior.
 From cognitive science to creative visualization, from mindfulness to mindset theory, each influence has shaped the tools and insights we’ve woven into The Inner Game.

 Below you’ll find a list of academic references and books that have informed and inspired our approach.
+We also share suggestions for podcasts in case you want to further explore the topic of self-sabotage, mindset and mindfulness.

 Academic references